nuxt-modules/i18n/README.md

             category: 'Category'
           }
         },
-        fallbackLocale: 'en',
+        fallbackLocale: 'en'
       }
-      routes: {
-        about: {
-          fr: '/a-propos',
-          en: '/about-us'
-        },
-        category: {
-          fr: '/categorie'
-        },
-        'category-slug': {
-          fr: '/categorie/:slug'
-        }
-      }
+      // ...
     }]
   ]
 }
 ```

-## Usage

-### Translations

-Messages translation is achieved by **vue-i18n** using the `messages` passed in the module's configuration.
 Refer to [vue-i18n's doc](https://kazupon.github.io/vue-i18n/en/) for more info.

 ### Routing

-This module overrides Nuxt default routes to add locale prefixes to every page.
+**nuxt-i18n** overrides Nuxt default routes to add locale prefixes to every URL.

+> If you define a `defaultLocale`, the URL prefix is omitted for this language

-Let's say your app supports English (default) and French, and you have this files structure for your pages:
+Say your app supports English (as the default language) and French, and you have this files structure for your pages:

 ```
 pages/